 Capacity Building for Health and Education

-In addItion, we support smaller projects that benefit the community, such as the Books for Bioko program.
+In addition, Marathon Oil supports smaller projects that benefit the community, such as the Books for Bioko program.
 Since 2004, Marathon Oil employees worldwide have raised over U.S. $1 million for much-needed supplies for more than 6,000 students in nine Malabo schools.

 A Clear Vision for Equatoguinean Youth

 We’re committed to helping Equatoguinean youth improve their academic and social opportunities.
-To ensure youth with eyesight issues get proper care and medical attention, MEGPL started the Ver Bien EG Project in 2017.
-Our corporate social responsibility staff is trained to screen children for eyesight issues in certain private and public primary schools on Bioko Island.
-After screening over 3,000 youth and delivering over 250 prescription eyeglasses, MEGPL decided it was time to expand Ver Bien nationally.
-To acquire additional resources needed to improve project coverage and impact, we began establishing partnerships with important organizations in the country interested in Ver Bien’s goal.
+To help youth with eyesight issues get proper care and medical attention, MEGPL started the Ver Bien EG Project in 2017 to screen children for eyesight issues in private and public primary and secondary schools on Bioko Island.
+After its initial success, MEGPL expanded the program’s reach and impact nationally by establishing partnerships with organizations across the country.

-In 2019, through collaboration with ONCIGE and Doctor Cruz Clinic, the MEGPL CSR team ran this year-round, school-based intervention of vision services for children attending primary and secondary schools on Bioko Island and Bata.
-The program provided early detection of visual impairment by diagnosing visual deficiencies through vision screening and clinical examination, as well as treatment with corrective eyeglasses.
-The project screened over 6,000 children for vision issues, provided over 600 clinical eye examinations and donated 450 prescription eyeglasses to youth in 2019.
-MEGPL will invest U.S. $150,000 in 2020 to continue expanding Ver Bien’s services and impact focusing on Bioko Island and Bata, where we expect to serve nearly 50% of the entire country’s school age population.
+In 2021, MEGPL in collaboration with ONCIGE, Nueva Vision Optica and Doctor Cruz Clinics, ran a year-round, school-based program for vision services for children attending primary and secondary schools on Bioko Island and in Bata on the mainland.
+The program provided early detection of visual impairment by diagnosing visual deficiencies through screening and clinical examination, as well as treatment with corrective eyeglasses.
+To date, Ver Bien has screened over 15,000 children for vision issues, provided over 1,800 clinical eye examinations and donated 1,290 prescription eyeglasses to youth.

 How are we doing?